Inside: With dazzling blue lakes, emerald pastures, and bubbling hot springs, the volcanic islands of the Azores are the perfect adventure getaway.

 Terra Nostra Park & Thermal Water Pool

-One of the Azores’ top sights, the Thermal Water Pool of Terra Nostra was built in 1780 by Thomas Hickling, a Bostonian merchant and the American consul who originally conceived the idea for Terra Nostra Park.
+One of the Azores’ top sights, the Thermal Water Pool of Terra Nostra was built in 1780 by Thomas Hickling.
+Hickling was a Bostonian merchant and the American consul who originally conceived the idea for Terra Nostra Park.

 Set against the backdrop of Hickling’s holiday house, Yankee Hall, the Thermal Water Pool is fed by thermal springs that keep the water at a constant temperature between 95°F and 104°F. Saturated with essential minerals, the thermal waters promote relaxation and rejuvenation to visitors in an idyllic natural setting.